-This month we were planning posts for Love Your Pet Day, which involved getting lots of photos of Loui, the office dog, and all of his antics (it’s a hard job, but someone has to do it)!
-I was also planning content for our clients and drafting posts for their channels, putting together the photos with the right words that fit with their business’ online presence.
+This month we were planning posts for Love Your Pet Day.
+This involved getting lots of photos of Loui, the office dog, and all of his antics (it’s a hard job, but someone has to do it)!
+I was also planning content for our clients and drafting posts for their channels.
+This involved putting together the photos with the right words that fit with their business’ online presence.

 Another Awareness Day that took up a lot of time this month was Safer Internet Day.
 This was a national initiative which aimed to promote online safety to children and teenagers.
 On the day, I went to Southwick Primary school with Natalie and Kathryn from KSP Tech Care to take photos of them while they were giving a talk to 7-10-year-old children about internet safety.